Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 If you’ve been involved in a car accident, one of the most important pieces of evidence is the accident report—called a “Texas Peace Officer’s Crash Report” (CR-3) in Texas.
 You’re entitled to a copy of this report, and this article will explain how to request one.

-If you were injured in Texas accident and have hired a car accident attorney like us to handle your claim, your crash report has likely already been requested.
+If you were injured in Texas accident and have hired a car accident attorney to handle your claim, your crash report has likely already been requested.
 If you do not have an attorney, this article will explain the process of requesting a copy—either online or directly from your local law enforcement office.

 What’s Contained in an Official Crash Report?